Child Neurology Division

 Each specialty program also has a clinical research component.
 Patients and families are invited to participate in our research, on a voluntary basis, to help advance knowledge about their children’s diseases.

 - Comprehensive Epilepsy Program: This program provides therapies that help reduce the frequency of patient seizures, and our specialists work with patients and their families to help them better manage seizures that do occur.
 The program includes a New Onset Seizure Clinic to address the needs of children with new onset seizures and an Epilepsy Surgery Program for patients with intractable epilepsy.

 - Headache Center: We offer the largest pediatric headache center in the United States.
 Our multidisciplinary team combines neurologist certified in Headache Medicine, pain psychologist and nurse practitioners dedicated to treat a wide range of headache pathologies.

 - Comprehensive Neuromuscular Center: This clinic offers a multidisciplinary treatment approach for patients diagnosed with neuromuscular disorders with a focus on Duchenne’s muscular dystrophy, myotonic dystrophy and congenital myopathies.

-- Tuberous Sclerosis Program: Our clinic provides care for the unique needs of patients with suspected and diagnosed tuberous sclerosis.
+- Tuberous Sclerosis Program: Our clinic provides care for the unique needs of patients, children and adults, with suspected and diagnosed tuberous sclerosis complex.

 - Neuro-Oncology Program: Our specialists work with cancer treatment experts to care for patients with cancers affecting the nervous system.